tiendung8a6/Speaking-Vstep/README.md

 I prefer electronic dictionaries as they are more convenient and efficient for quick word searches.
 Additionally, they provide pronunciation and usage examples, enhancing language learning experience.
 #### **3. Do you think a dictionary helps to learn English?**
 Yes, a dictionary is an invaluable tool to learn English as it provides definitions, translations, and proper usage of words, aiding in understanding and expanding vocabulary.

+### 1.16 TOPIC 16: Flower
+#### **1. Do you like flowers?**
+Yes, I do.
+I have a liking for various kinds of flowers including roses and sunflowers as they possess immense beauty.
+They never fail to captivate me.
+#### **2. What is your favourite flower?**
+Well, My favorite flower is the rose due to its captivating appearance and deep symbolism, representing love.
+The rose's beauty and meaning make it my top choice.
+#### **3. Do any flowers have special meaning in your country?**
+In Vietnam, the lotus flower is considered the national flower, encompassing various meanings, with purity being the foremost.
+President Ho Chi Minh is frequently associated by Vietnamese people with the image of the lotus.